 So what’s scarier than ghosts and goblins on Halloween?
-Radon in your Atlanta house since, like ghosts, you cannot see it or smell it.
-Most other indoor air pollutants such as mold and toxic chemicals are easy to detect with your nose.
+Radon in your Atlanta house since, like ghosts, you cannot see or smell it.
+Most indoor air pollutants, such as mold and toxic chemicals, are easily detected with your nose.
 Radon is an odorless gas; therefore, you have to test for it.

 Radon Testing and Mitigation

-If you are building a new house in the Atlanta area, then definitely plan for Radon vents during construction.
+If you are building a new house in Atlanta, plan for Radon vents during construction.
 They are much cheaper than a retrofit later.
-All of the new houses we have built in the last few years have had passive Radon vents installed.
-They start at the slab, and the vent goes to the roof of the house.
+All the new houses we have built in the last few years have installed passive Radon vents.
+They start at the slab, and the vent goes to the house’s roof.

-Radon causes lung cancer and like avoiding cigarette smoke, avoiding radon is possible as well.
-Testing for radon, then coming up with a plan to mitigate it is really all you need to do.
+Radon causes lung cancer and like avoiding cigarette smoke, avoiding Radon is possible as well.
+Testing, then developing a plan to mitigate it is all you need to do.

 Other Radon mitigation ideas